-The class of 2018 was admitted to 203 colleges and enrolled at 82 colleges and universities in 33 states, three countries, and Washington, DC.
-Included are Ivy League universities, military academies, NESCAC colleges and universities, large research universities, institutes of math, science & technology, colleges of art and design, and liberal arts colleges.
+The class of 2019 was admitted to 222 colleges and enrolled at 87 colleges and universities in 25 states, two countries, and Washington, DC.
+Included are Ivy League universities, military academies, NESCAC colleges and universities, large research universities, institutes of math, science & technology, colleges of art, design, and music, and liberal arts colleges.

 Beginning with freshmen, class deans and advisors assist students in creating a four-year plan; students are encouraged to engage in coursework that challenges and readies them for the rigors of life after Tabor.
 Sophomores hear from college counselors during class meetings, and alongside their parents, they learn about components of the Tabor college process at Winter Family Weekend during a series of presentations made by counselors, college representatives, and a financial aid expert.
 Sophomores are also assigned college counselors during the spring.
 A program for junior parents takes place during Fall Family Weekend, including a college admission panel, a presentation on financial aid, and the opportunity to meet their child’s counselor.
 The option for students to take diagnostic tests allows juniors to understand which is the better option -- ACT or SAT test prep.